zehengl/zehengl.github.io/_posts/2016-01-29-agile-scrum-notes-10.markdown

 title:  "Agile Scrum Note 10: Advanced Concepts"
 date:   2016-01-29
 author: Zeheng Li
+icon: /assets/post/icon-jira.svg
 ---

 Some advanced concepts in Scrum.

-# Scrum on large projects
+### Scrum on large projects
   * Split into smaller teams each delivering a logical portion
   * Logical portion is determined by being able to deliver tangible customer value on their own
   * Bad division: